- Full name Robert Chase Shores

 -

-School: LSU Drafted: Never Drafted
+School: LSU Drafted/Committed: Never Drafted

 Age At Draft: 21.2

 Shores began the 2023 season as LSU’s midweek starter before transitioning to the bullpen.
 He pitched to a 1.96 ERA with 15 strikeouts across 18.1 innings and flashed premium arm talent until an arm injury ended his season, which also caused him to miss the entirety of the 2024 season.
 At 6-foot-8, 245 pounds, Shores cuts an imposing figure on the mound and is a tough at-bat for opposing hitters.
 He is high-waisted with some thickness in his lower half and attacks from a low three-quarters slot with above-average arm speed.
 There isn’t much effort in Shores’ delivery, but he would benefit from improving his direction to the plate and has a tendency to fall toward the first-base side.
 His calling card is his thunderous high-90s fastball that has topped out at 102 mph.
-It explodes out of the hand and flashes plenty of run to the arm side.
+It explodes out of his hand and flashes plenty of run to the arm side.
 Shores relies heavily on his heater, but he also features a high-80s power changeup that has heavy tumbling life and a low-80s slider that has some depth.
-Both have plus potential, though he will need to display more advanced feel for each.
+Both have plus potential, though he will need to display more advanced feel for both.
 Similar to his secondaries, Shore’s command and control will need to take a step forward in order to establish himself as a starter.
-If he does so in 2025, he has first round upside. -
+If he does so in 2025, he has first round upside.

 School: Midland (Texas) Lee HS Committed/Drafted: Louisiana State